CumulusNetworks/docs/content/cumulus-netq/Cumulus-NetQ-UI-User-Guide/Monitor-Devices/Monitor-Switches.md

     in the **VRF** column.
 7. To return to the workbench, click <img src="https://icons.cumulusnetworks.com/01-Interface-Essential/33-Form-Validation/close.svg", height="14", width="14"/> in the top right corner.

+### View SSD Utilization

+For NetQ servers and appliances that have 3ME3 solid state drives (SSDs) installed (primarily in on-premises deployments), you can view the utilization of the drive on-demand.
+An alarm is generated for drives that drop below 10% health, or have more than a two percent loss of health in 24 hours, indicating the need to rebalance the drive.
+Tracking SSD utiilization over time enables you to see any downward trend or instability of the drive before you receive an alarm.

+To view SSD utilization:

+1. Open the full screen Switch card and click the **SSD Utilization** tab.

+    {{<figure src="/images/netq/dev-switch-fullscr-ssd-tab-231.png" width="700">}}

+2. View the average PE Cycles value for a given drive.
+Is it higher than usual?

+3. View the Health value for a given drive.
+Is it lower than  usual?
+Less than 10%?

+Consider adding the switch cards that are suspect to a workbench for easy tracking.

 ## Monitor Switch Component Inventory

 Knowing what components are included on all of your switches aids in